Recently I posed a question to my adoring facebook community :

 “If someone is interested in you but you’re 90% sure you’re going to friend zone them, is it more considerate to go on at least one date-like activity to “give it a chance,” or tell them from the very beginning you’re not romantically interested so they don’t waste their time and $?”

 Well, this initiated quite the flurry of comments.
-I was a little dismayed that several commenters ranged from pity to contempt to the unnamed, potentially friend-zoned man in question.
+I was a little dismayed that several commenters ranged from pity to contempt toward the unnamed, potentially friend-zoned man in question.
 In my mind, friend-zoning should not be seen as some shameful insult.
 Short of marrying the person, I see a good solid friend-zone as the best possible outcome to hope for.

 Think about the scores of people that most single people will date before they find that special someone (if they ever do).
 We have to assume that there’s a very high likelihood that any given date is not going to be “the one.”
 If a date ends in “let’s just be friends,” it’s not a horrible failure.
 It’s an overwhelming success in ruling them out, and saving you precious hours of sad and angry interweb stalking.
 I’m probably going to be accused of being anti-marriage or a bitter old hag, but I’m totally serious about this: I think it’s almost as equally worthy of celebration to leave a person who is wrong for you than to stay with the person who is right for you.